zhaben/zhane-r-shiny-happiness-app/README.md

 # zhane-r-shiny-happiness-app
 An interactive app in R Shiny that visualizes the distribution of Happiness Survey Results from around the world.
+---
 Assignment:
-For this project, you are required to build an interactive Shiny application that can create visual representations of data insights and trends.
+"For this project, you are required to build an interactive Shiny application that can create visual representations of data insights and trends.
 Make sure there is a balance of interactivity and simplicity that allows an outside user to both understand your points and also uncover their own insights without distractions of unnecessary details.
 Choose a dataset that can demonstrate a story or problem.
 If you have trouble finding one, feel free to consult a TA for assistance.

 Successful projects will encompass a plethora of skills including, but not limited to: